MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-delete.md

 ### Revoke all leaf certificates

-You can use the sample PowerShell script in this section to revoke all leaf certificates belonging to a CA. The script retrieves information from your Microsoft Intune tenant about Microsoft Cloud PKI, and revokes leaf certificates for an issuing certification authority in your tenant.
+You can use the sample PowerShell script in this section to revoke all leaf certificates belonging to a CA. The script retrieves information from your Microsoft Intune tenant about Microsoft Cloud PKI, and revokes leaf certificates for an issuing CA in your tenant.

 - The script retrieves all leaf certificates and performs the revoke action on each one.
 - The script prompts you, as the admin, to confirm that you want to revoke all leaf certificates.
 - The script has an optional configuration you can include that sends a confirmation prompt for each certificate.
-The section in the script is commented-out in the sample so add it back in if you want to run that part.
+The section in the script is commented-out in the sample, so add it back in if you want to run that part.

 #### Important
 Use this script with caution.
 You can't undo the revoke action for any of the leaf certificates.